Jahangirnagar University: Convocation

 The first convocation of JU was held in 1997.
-Then the second, third, fourth and fifth convocation took place during 2001, 2006, 2010 and 2015, respectively.
-The 6th convocation took place almost after 8 years, in 25 February 2023, where more than 15 thousand students participated.
-The acting vice-chancellor during 6th convocation was Dr. Nurul Alam, and the chief guest was the chancellor and former president of Bangladesh Mohammad Abdul Hamid.
+Then the second, third, fourth, and fifth convocations took place during 2001, 2006, 2010, and 2015, respectively.
+The 6th convocation took place almost 8 years later, on 25 February 2023, where more than 15 thousand students participated.
+The acting vice-chancellor during the 6th convocation was Nurul Alam, and the chief guest was the chancellor and former president of Bangladesh, Mohammad Abdul Hamid.